 - Contextual understandings, including non-verbal communication

-- Text structure and organization
+- Text structure and organiSation

 - Sentence structure and grammatical conventions